deel-ai/xplique/docs/api/example_based/api_example_based.md

 While not being exhaustive we tried to cover a range of methods that are representative of the field and that belong to different families: similar examples, contrastive (counter-factuals and semi-factuals) examples, and prototypes (as concepts based methods have a dedicated sections).

 At present, we made the following choices:
-- Focus on methods that are natural example methods (see the paper above for more details).
+- Focus on methods that are natural example methods (post-hoc and non-generative, see the paper above for more details).
 - Try to unify the three families of approaches with a common API.

 !!! info